skycoin/skycoin-explorer/README.md

 ## Architecture

-The explorer is divided in 2 parts: the server and the frontend.
+The explorer is divided in 2 parts: the frontend and the optional server.

 The frontend is an Angular application that can be viewed in a web browser.
 When compiled, it is saved in the `/dist` fonder, inside the root of this repository.

 The server is a small program written in Go (Golang) which two functions: serve the contents of the `/dist` folder in [http://127.0.0.1:8001](http://127.0.0.1:8001) (making it is possible to open the frontend in a web browser) and provide an API for getting data from the blockchain.
 The API provided by the server is just a proxy that gets the data from a Skycoin node, so it needs a Skycoin node to be running to work.

+If you don't want to use the included server, the frontend is able to get the data directly from a Skycoin node.
+For that, you must set the `window['nodeUrl']` property to the URL of the node from where the data will be obtained.

 ## Installation